 “Arts Education, and access to it at a public school level, is a fundamental aspect of one of our organizational goals of making a quality arts education available to all students regardless of means.”

-Plumas Arts and the Artist in the Schools Program
+Artist in the Schools Program

 "Drawing makes me feel calm in my mind." – 4th grader at C. Roy Carmichael Elementary School